liferay/liferay-docs/developer/tutorials/articles/03-upgrading-code-to-liferay-7.2/11-upgrading-portlets/02-upgrading-a-genericportlet.markdown

 implementation.
 Upgrading a `GenericPortlet` is straightforward and takes only two steps:

-1. Adapt the portlet to @product-ver@'s API using the Code Upgrade Planner.
+1. Adapt the portlet to @product-ver@'s API using the Liferay Upgrade Planner.
     When running the planner's *Fix Upgrade Problems* step, many of the existing issues are autocorrected.
 For remaining issues, the planner identifies code affected by the new API and ways to adapt it.